comp110-lytle/comp110/site/resources/practice/functions.md

     main()
 ```

-4. Does the following code contain any issues that could affect its example usage??
+4. Does the following code contain any issues that could affect its example usage?
 If yes, what is it and why is it a problem?

 ```python
     def greet(name: str) -> str: